ilika-rajbhandari/Fluid-Bot/README.md

 ### Prerequisite

 Software's required
-1. Windows Server
+1. Windows/Linux Server
 2. Python 3.8 or above
-3. Deploy a windows server 2019 - Please note if Linux is used then make sure linux is installed with desktop
+3. For windows install windows server 2019
+4. Please note if Linux is used then make sure linux is installed with desktop
-4. For Linux server enable the X11 Forwarding and gnome
+5. For Linux server enable the X11 Forwarding and gnome

 ### Clone the repository